Norma Jean 1986

 and Norma Jean was asked to be the co-chair of the

-one of the professors, Vern Bullough, along with his
+of the professors, Vern Bullough, along with his wife

-wife Bonnie, had such a good reputation as a
+Bonnie, had such a good reputation as a champion of

-champion of sex workers, and had coauthored a number
+sex workers, and had coauthored a number of books on

 The relationship between the professors and the sex workers quickly soured when Norma Jean realized that the sex workers were being lied to and that the professors who wanted other academics to come and meet the sex workers from around the world, couldn't themselves be bothered to listen to or treat the sex workers from Los Angeles with respect.
 The conference, there after referred to as ICOP, had mixed results.